AshtonRopp/Zstandard_Decompressor/README.md

 | 1 byte                    | 0-1 byte              | 0-4 bytes         | 0-8 bytes              |

 ## `Frame_Header_Descriptor` Structure
 From the above output, we can see that the `Frame_Header_Descriptor` byte = 0x84 = 0b10000100.
-By analyzing this byte alone, we know exactly how much space to allocate for each component of the header, and thus can implement the header parser.
+By analyzing this byte alone, we know exactly how much space to allocate for each component of the header, and thus provide the header parser all the information that it needs.

 | Bit Number | Field Name                | Description                                        | input.zst Value     |
 | :--------: | :-----------------------: | :-----------------------------------------------:  | :-----------------: |